 In Plan 9 from Outer Space, whether or not the aliens want to maintain a masquerade, the government is trying to cover up the aliens, and the civilians or the government are aware of the aliens apparently changes from line to line.

-Actually the Terminator movies avert this as much as possible.
+The Terminator movies try and avert this as much as possible.
 There are robot parts everywhere.
 A freaked out mother tells the authorities she had a son with a guy from the future and now robots from the future are trying to kill him because he's going to save the world.
 When she escapes, she goes underground in paramilitary groups to train herself and her son.
 Also, machines have no qualms in fucking up the timeline in any possible way, kill anyone gets in their way, and they only put on a thin Masquerade themselves to gain access to the human society and technology, which both equal information for their missions.
-The behavior of the Terminator sent in T2 to protect John, in the first half of the movie, shows best how any Masquerade is pulled off.
+The behavior of the Terminator sent in Terminator 2: Judgment Day to protect John, in the first half of the movie, shows best how any Masquerade is pulled off.

 In The Tooth Fairy, the tooth fairies try to keep their existence hidden.
 What makes it weird is that they need the belief in tooth fairies to stay around, and apparently belief is waning.
 Why try so hard to cover up your existence if you need people to believe in you?